 In preparation for WRC-19, under agenda item 7, analysis are being conducted to consider the introduction of the coordination arc with a value of [8] degrees as trigger for coordination between FSS and MSS systems and MSS systems in the frequency bands 29.9-30 GHz (Earth-to-space)/20.1-20.2 GHz (space-to-Earth) in all 3 Regions and 29.5-29.9 GHz (Earth-to-space)/19.7-20.1 GHz (space-to-Earth) in Region 2.
-Results of studies presented to WPs 4A and 4C and initials discussions can be found in the Annex 22 to the Working Party 4A Chairman's Report.
-Also , under agenda item 1.5, analysis are being conducted to consider the use of the frequency bands 17.7-19.7 GHz (space-to-Earth) and 27.5-29.5 GHz (Earth-to-space) by earth stations in motion (ESIMs) communicating with geostationary space stations in the fixed-satellite service.
+Results of studies presented to WPs 4A and 4C and advanced discussions can be found in the Annex 31 to the Working Party 4A Chairman's Report from July 2018.

-Background of discussions, technical, operational studies and views at this initial stage of the study cycle may be found under Annex 18 to Working Party 4A Chariman's Report.
+Also, under WRC-19 agenda item 1.5, analysis are being conducted to consider the use of the frequency bands 17.7-19.7 GHz (space-to-Earth) and 27.5-29.5 GHz (Earth-to-space) by earth stations in motion (ESIMs) communicating with geostationary space stations in the fixed-satellite service.Background of discussions, technical, operational studies and views at this advanced stage of the study cycle may be found under Annex 13 to Working Party 4A Chariman's Report from July 2018.